+Nonverbal assessments.
 Many educators and researchers have considered using nonverbal tests of ability to identify CLED students for GT services under the premise that students with advanced cognitive reasoning abilities should do well on them, regardless of their perceived English proficiency.
 However, within the field of assessment, experts have debated the appropriateness of administering nonverbal ability tests to ELs.
-We identified eight empirical papers on nonverbal assessments (Giessman et al., 2013; Gonzalez, 2006; Gonzalez et al., 1996; Lakin & Lohman, 2011; Lohman & Gambrell, 2012; Lohman et al., 2008; Matthews & Kirsch, 2011; Mills & Tissot, 1995).
-They included at least one of three popular cognitive assessments used with the EL population: the Raven's Progressive Matrices (RPM; Raven et al., 1998), the Naglieri Nonverbal Ability Test (NNAT; Naglieri, 1997), and the Cognitive Abilities Test Form 6 (CogAT-6; Lohman & Hagen, 2001).
-Each of these instruments is considered to be either a nonverbal test or a battery that includes a non-verbal component.
+We identified eight empirical papers on nonverbal assessments (Giessman et al., 2013; V. Gonzalez, 2006; V. Gonzalez et al., 1996; Lakin & Lohman, 2011; Lohman et al., 2008; Lohman & Gambrell, 2012; M. S. Matthews & Kirsch, 2011; Mills & Tissot, 1995).
+They included at least one of three popular cognitive assessments used with the EL population: the Raven's Progressive Matrices (RPM; J. Raven et al., 1998), the Naglieri Nonverbal Ability Test (NNAT; Naglieri, 1997), and the Cognitive Abilities Test, Form 6 (CogAT-6; Lohman & Hagen, 2001).
+Each of these instruments is considered to be either a nonverbal test or a battery that includes a nonverbal component.
 These eight empirical papers are presented here in this order to reveal the evolution of debate over the efficacy of these instruments for identifying ELs for GT programs.

-Raven's Progressive Matrices (RPM), known as the Raven, is the oldest nonverbal test of cognitive ability, developed by John C. Raven in 1936.
+RPM, known as the Raven, is the oldest nonverbal test of cognitive ability, developed by John C. Raven in 1936.
 Mills and Tissot (1995) investigated the utility of Raven's Advanced Progressive Matrices (APM), which is based on Raven's Standard Progressive Matrices (SPM) but has additional items to differentiate "between people at the high end of intellectual ability" (Pearson, n.d., para.
-4; Raven et al., 1983, 1996).
-Mills and Tissot also compared the APM to the School and College Ability Test (SCAT; Educational Testing Service, 1980), a standardized test of verbal and quantitative ability.
-Both the APM and the SCAT were administered to 347 ninth grade students, including 67 identified as ELs.
-Students' scores on the two tests were compared across gender, ethnic group, and EL status, and further compared to achievement test scores in reading and math.
+4; J. C. Raven et al., 1983, 1996).
+Mills and Tissot also compared the APM with the School and College Ability Test (SCAT; Educational Testing Service, 1980), a standardized test of verbal and quantitative ability.
+Both the APM and the SCAT were administered to 347 ninth-grade students, including 67 identified as ELs.
+Students' scores on the two tests were compared across gender, ethnic group, and EL status, and further compared with achievement test scores in reading and math.
 The researchers found ethnic group differences on both tests, even after controlling for eligibility for free and reduced-price lunch and for EL status; White students outperformed Black and Hispanic students on the SCAT and, with slightly less disparity, the APM.